ashadsmh/MarketMind/results/README.md

   Model forecasts vs. actual NASDAQ closing prices for December 2024
   Columns: `Date`, `Actual_Close`, `Predicted_Close`

+- **predictions_chart.png**
+  Visualization of `predictions.csv`, showing Actual vs Predicted NASDAQ closes over time

 ## Summary
-The model converged smoothly (validation loss ~0.0125 by epoch 10) and achieved a mean absolute error (MAE) under ~80 points on the NASDAQ index, which is strong for a limited dataset
+The model converged smoothly (validation loss ~0.0125 by epoch 10) and achieved a mean absolute error (MAE) under ~80 points on the NASDAQ index, which is strong for a limited dataset.
+The predictions closely track the real market trend, showing the model captured price dynamics reasonably well.

 ## Notes
-- Results here are based on the dataset: `data/nasdaq_dec2024.csv`
+- Results are based on the dataset: `data/nasdaq_dec2024.csv`
 - For future experiments, create subfolders under `results/` (e.g., `results/experiment_1/`) to keep logs, charts, and predictions organized